The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 Sweeping beach with lovely view right on the edge of Edgecumbe Park estate

-An interesting thirteen mile hike along the Cornish Coastal Path with stunning coastal views taking in Mount Edgecombe Country Park and several pretty Cornish villages with obligatory watering holes!
+An interesting thirteen mile hike along the Cornish Coastal Path with stunning coastal views taking in Mount Edgcumbe Country Park and several pretty Cornish villages with obligatory watering holes!
 Make sure you plan your journey back as public transport in the area is limited.

 Would highly recommend this and all local walks in this area.
 You can make the walks as long or short as you wish, little villages to stop off for a lunch or coffee and everyone offered a warm welcome to us and our dog!